easycv/easycv/docs/source/reference/resources.rst

 Resources can be used inside transforms to access big files that don't ship with EasyCV by default.

 For example, if you want to create a transform that uses a pre-trained neural network you can create a resource that \
 represents the weights file.
-Then on your transform, you require the resource, and EasyCV downloads the resource \
+Then on your transform, if you require the resource, EasyCV downloads the resource \
-automatically when your transform is used.
+automatically when the transform is used.

 Let's create a transform called TestTransform that uses the resource we created above.
 We can obtain a path to the \